codeonlyjs/website/content/guide/apiComponents.md

 ### rootNode {#Component#rootNode}

-Returns the single root node of this component (if it is a single root node component)
+Returns the single root node of this component if it is a single root node component.